AMID Logo E-BAY Logo

 2. Timing: Can you accommodate sea freight transit times?

-3. Packing: Able to prepare goods properly for international transportation?
+3. Packing: Able to prepare goods properly for transportation?

-If you answered "yes," LCL is your most cost-effective and reliable option.
+If you answered "yes," LCL is your most cost-effective and reliable way to ship your goods overseas.

 II.
 Your Experience Level